robertsdotpm/p2pd/docs/source/articles/future_work.rst

 Most production software has a way to detect network changes.
 Events like disconnects, IP changes, gateway changes, or default NIC changes-- make the program more robust.
 I'd like to eventually have code to detect these changes for all major operating systems.
-Then give pipes -- the ability to add handlers for such events.
-This would make it very easy to engineer reliable networking software.
+Then give pipes handlers for such events.

 Firewall bypass
 -----------------